 Making Self-Portraits with Elementary Students

 My elementary students had a great time making self-portraits.
-Each grade level that I teach (kindergarten thru fifth grade) completed a self-portrait this year.
+Each grade level that I teach (kindergarten thru fifth grade) completed one.
 I am so pleased with how they turned out!
 The kids had a blast making them and wanted to do them again, we just don't have enough time in the school year!

 I broke the lesson into two different class periods.
 The first day of the lesson I do a short, general introduction to self-portraits.
 I show examples of famous artists and their self portraits; such as Vincent Van Gogh, Paul Gauguin, Pablo Picasso, Frida Kahlo and Andy Warhol.
 Then I go over the proportions of the face, placement of eyes, ears, noses, mouths and hairlines.
 I have an example of a basic generic human head on the board with guidelines that I draw as I talk to the students.